justtheimpaler/debbie/README.md

 These commands will connect to the database and run the SQL statements.
 The location of the base source folder (`src/database`), the target version (`1.0.0`), and the database connection details are specified in Debbie's configuration.

 **Note**: It's up to the developer to decide which SQL statements to include in the `build.sql` and `clean.sql` files.
-Debbie assumes the former will populate the database and the latter will remove them from the database schema(s).
+Debbie assumes the former will populate the database and the latter will "undo" the database changes.

 ## Commands